rafamel/exits/README.md

 <!-- markdownlint-disable MD040 MD031 -->
 ```
-Usage: exits [options] "mainCmd ...args" "afterCmd ...args"

 Run a command after a main command terminates.

+Usage:
+  $ exits [options] [mainCmd] [lastCmd]

 Options:
-  --stdio <stdio>
-        stdio options to spawn children processes with.
+  --stdio <value>     stdio options to spawn children processes with.
       Can be inherit, pipe, ignore, or a comma separated combination for stdin,stdout,stderr.
       Default: inherit.
       Example: --stdio pipe,inherit,inherit
-  --at <at>
-        In which termination cases of the main process should the after command run.
+  --at <value>        Termination cases of the main process in which the last command will run.
       Can be signal, error, success, or a comma separated combination of those.
       Default: signal,error,success.
       Example: --at signal,error
-  --log <level>
-        Logging level, one of trace, debug, info, warn, error, or silent.
+  --log <level>       Logging level, one of trace, debug, info, warn, error, or silent.
-        Default: warn
+      Default: ${DEFAULT_LOG_LEVEL}.
       Example: --log info
-  --fail
-        Also exit with code 1 if the after command fails.
+  --fail              Exits with code 1 if the last command fails.
-  -h, --help       output usage information
+  -h, --help          Show help
-  -V, --version    output the version number
+  -v, --version       Show version number

+Examples:
+  $ exits "echo foo" "echo bar"
 ```
 <!-- markdownlint-enable MD040 MD031 -->